github/docs/.github/PULL_REQUEST_TEMPLATE.md

 See our [CONTRIBUTING.md](/main/CONTRIBUTING.md) for information how to contribute.

+Please do not use this repo to create test pull requests.
+Use [octocat/Spoon-Knife](https://github.com/octocat/Spoon-Knife) instead.

 For changes to content in [site policy](https://github.com/github/docs/tree/main/content/github/site-policy), see the [CONTRIBUTING guide in the site-policy repo](https://github.com/github/site-policy/blob/main/CONTRIBUTING.md).

 We cannot accept changes to our translated content right now.
 See the [contributing.md](/main/CONTRIBUTING.md#earth_asia-translations) for more information.